The Tennessee Employment Standard

 Best Practices for Identifying and Teaching the Gifted Learner

-Join us for a two-week, intensive workshop exploring the nature and needs of academically gifted learners, including those who are low income and culturally different.
+Join us for this two week experience exploring the nature and needs of academically gifted learners, including those who are low income and culturally different.
 Each day will encompass meaningful learning experiences, lectures from national experts in gifted education, and opportunities to interact with other education professionals.
 In this workshop you will also practice methods for differentiating curriculum and learn] strategies to meet the needs of gifted students.
 Non-Tennessee residents are encouraged to attend as most content is not state-specific.
 Alternative activities will be provided during state identification conversations.

 - Misconceptions and myths about gifted students